 Riverdale Park is a somewhat small town located in the state of Maryland.
 With a population of 7,304 people and five constituent neighborhoods, Riverdale Park is the 106th largest community in Maryland.

-Riverdale Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Riverdale Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Riverdale Park is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Riverdale Park who work in maintenance occupations (9.73%), sales jobs (8.98%), and office and administrative support (8.51%).

 Also of interest is that Riverdale Park has more people living here who work in computers and math than 95% of the places in the US.